Learn the English skills you need to work, study, and participate in everyday life while attaining Canadian Language Benchmarks Levels 5-8.

 For Canadian Language Benchmarks Levels 8-9, see ESL Pathways Advanced.

 What you will learn

-- Meet the Listening, Speaking, Reading and Writing outcomes at CLB 7 in the "Profiles of Ability" columns of the competency outcomes and standards listed in the Canadian Language Benchmarks 2012.
+- Meet the Listening, Speaking, Reading and Writing outcomes at CLB 8 in the "Profiles of Ability" columns of the competency outcomes and standards listed in the most recent Canadian Language Benchmarks.

 - Communicate effectively in multiple contexts including personal, academic and workplace contexts of moderate complexity.

-- Successfully engage in basic interactions, intercultural communication, and soft skills to function effectively in community, study and work contexts of moderate complexity.
+- Successfully engage in communicative interactions, using intercultural communication and soft skills to function effectively in community, study and work contexts of moderate complexity.

-- Utilize the following Essential Skills (thinking skills, working with others, computer use, and document use) for tasks of moderate complexity.
+- Utilize the following Skills for Success (thinking skills, working with others, computer use, and document use) for tasks of moderate complexity.